 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-Useful Tips and Advice to Visitors
+Travel To Australia Tips – Useful Advice to Visitors

 Travellers should hold passports valid for the proposed duration of stay.
-But it may be expedient to check with the airline or transport provider to ensure that your passport meets the requirements.
+But it may be wise to check with the airline or transport provider to ensure that your passport meets the requirements.
 In addition, senior citizens, especially people who are above 75 years of age may be requested to undergo a health check before granting them a visa.
 It will be wise to make provision for time to undergo such examination when applying for a visa.

 Australia has strict quarantine laws in place to protect their environment and their thriving agricultural industry from pests and diseases.
 Food, plant material and animal products must be declared on the Incoming Passenger card.
 Failure to declare them may attract hefty fines and prohibited items will be confiscated at the port of entry.